Kylerliscinski/fs-journal/journal/01/questions.md

     > Yes, for me personally, I work better once I have a template.
 I think that if you use a wireframe it can help ensure that you are not forgetting anything, you have the aspects of your website that want to be included.

 10. Define the display `:flex property:`
-    > flex allows you to grow and shrink a container in your website as the user makes their window larger or smaller.
+    > flex allows you to fit your containers to how you want them on your webpage.

 11. What `CSS` properties affect the size of a box model?
-    >
+    > You can use padding, margins and other like commands